rcornwell/sims/README.md

 # ICL 1900 simulator.

 This is a new simulator.
-It will not quite pass instruction test.
-Divide does not work also Floating point instructions are not complete.
+Will pass 1904E/1905E CPU diagnostics (FLIT).
+Will boot paper tape executive E4BM and tape executive E6RM.
+Still need to add more devices and test with Goerge 2 and 3.

 # IBM 360 simulator.